coldshrine/study-notes/books/effective-java.md

 ### Always override `toString`

 Providing a good `toString` implementation makes your class much more pleasant to use and makes systems using the class easier to debug.

+When practical, the `toString` method should return all the interesting information in the object.